Fridge003/Gitlet/README.md

 If the file is tracked in the current commit, stage it for removal and remove the file from the working directory if the user has not already done so (do not remove it unless it is tracked in the current commit).

+### status

+### checkout

 ### log

 ```bash
 java gitlet.Main log
 ```
 Starting at the current head commit, display information about each commit backwards along the commit tree until the initial commit, following the first parent commit links, ignoring any second parents found in merge commits.
 (In regular Git, this is what you get with git log --first-parent).
 For every node in this history, the information displayed is the commit id, the time the commit was made, and the commit message.